WebRTC

 WebRTC (Web Real-Time Communication) is a free and open-source project providing web browsers and mobile applications with real-time communication (RTC) via application programming interfaces (APIs).
-It allows audio and video communication to work inside web pages by allowing direct peer-to-peer communication, eliminating the need to install plugins or download native apps.
+It allows audio and video communication and streaming to work inside web pages by allowing direct peer-to-peer communication, eliminating the need to install plugins or download native apps.

 Supported by Apple, Google, Microsoft, Mozilla, and Opera, WebRTC specifications have been published by the World Wide Web Consortium (W3C) and the Internet Engineering Task Force (IETF).

-According to the webrtc.org website, the purpose of the project is to "enable rich, high-quality RTC applications to be developed for the browser, mobile platforms, and IoT devices, and allow them all to communicate via a common set of protocols".
+ICE, STUN and TURN are the NAT traversal techniques used to connect to remote peers.

 History

 In May 2010, Google bought Global IP Solutions or GIPS, a VoIP and videoconferencing software company that had developed many components required for RTC, such as codecs and echo cancellation techniques.
 Google open-sourced the GIPS technology and engaged with relevant standards bodies at the IETF and W3C to ensure industry consensus.
 In May 2011, Google released an open-source project for browser-based real-time communication known as WebRTC.
 This has been followed by ongoing work to standardize the relevant protocols in the IETF and browser APIs in the W3C.

 In January 2011, Ericsson Labs built the first implementation of WebRTC using a modified WebKit library.
 In October 2011, the W3C published its first draft for the spec.
 WebRTC milestones include the first cross-browser video call (February 2013), first cross-browser data transfers (February 2014), and as of July 2014 Google Hangouts was "kind of" using WebRTC.

 The W3C draft API was based on preliminary work done in the WHATWG.
 It was referred to as the ConnectionPeer API, and a pre-standards concept implementation was created at Ericsson Labs.
 The WebRTC Working Group expects this specification to evolve significantly based on: